fa-dominguez/fa-dominguez/README.md

+element {
+  font-size: 75;
+}
 ### Hi there 👋

+My Name is Felipe Dominguez and I am on the way to improved my skills on Data Science!
+Here you will find some of the project I had work on, feel free to check it out.

 <!--
 **fa-dominguez/fa-dominguez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.